-During July when TFPPCS does not offer classes, TFP plans, organizes, and staffs a summer program open to students, participants, and their children.
-The summer program is generally organized thematically with events planned for both adults and children.
-In the past, topics have included health, short stories, and movies.
-In addition, TFP plans weekly field trips to local tourist sites such as the zoo or a museum.
+TFP organizes and staffs a summer program open to students, participants, and their children.
+The summer program is generally organized thematically with events planned for both adults and children and may include weekly field trips to local tourist sites.

 Special Celebrations